electron/electron/docs/tutorial/notifications.md

 If you open the Console and then click the notification, you will see the message that was generated after triggering the `onclick` event.
-Note that this message will appear in the console _in the running Electron app_ - not in Fiddle.
+Note that this message will appear in the developer console _in the running Electron app_ - not in Fiddle.

 ![Onclick message for the notification](../images/message-notification-renderer.png)